 Students entering the 10th and 11th and 12th grades must have passed during the last two semesters in attendance and summer school, if applicable, at least six new Carnegie units with a minimum composite numerical average of 70 in those six units.
 Four core curriculum courses must be included in those units passed and averaged.
+(English, Math, Science and Social Studies are core curriculum courses.
+Any combination of these courses is accepted.)
+Any student that accumulates more than four units of core courses during the next school year and be eligible as long as the students remains on track for graduation with his/her class.

-(Eng.
-Math, Science, S. Studies) Any combination of these courses is accepted.
-Students entering 8th and 9th grades must have passed during the last two semesters in attendance and summer school, at least 5 new subjects with minimum numerical average of 70 in those 5 subjects and promoted to the next grade.
+Students entering the 8th and 9th grades must have passed during the last two semesters in attendance and summer school, if applicable, at least five new subjects with a minimum composite numerical average of 70 in those five subjects and must have been promoted to the next grade level.